raspberrypilearning/boat-race/en/step_8.md

 ## Time Trial

-Let's add a timer to your game, so that the player has to get to the desert island as fast as possible.
+Let's add a timer to your game, so that the player has to get to the desert island as quickly as possible.

 + Add a new variable called `time` to your stage.
 You can also change the display of your new variable.